JudicialCouncilOfCalifornia/trialcourt/MULTISITE.md

 The reason for this is that in test and live environments, nothing outside of `/sites/default/files` is writable.

 The second issue is the limitation of one database per environment.
 You COULD use a table prefix configured for each subsite.
 Pantheon does not recommend this, but when have I ever listened to Pantheon's recommendations?
-Howerver, this is actually a pain, especially if you ever need to separate the sites in the future.
+However, this is actually a pain, especially if you ever need to separate the sites in the future.
 But, it could work.

 For our use, we want to use one Drupal Multisite codebase for local development, but we're limited by Pantheon and stuck there for the time being.
 So we can kind of virtualize a multisite across multiple Pantheon project instances.